Lisbon Bairro Alto (high neighborhood) or just Bairro, in the afternoon.

-During daytime, the Bairro is a traditional district where older people shop for groceries, and the younger generations visit art galleries like Zé dos Bois, Rua da Barroca 59, bookshops like Ler Devagar (read slowly), arty gift shops like Hold Me, Rua do Norte 33, offering a collection of bags and luggage.
+During daytime, the Bairro is a traditional district where older people shop for groceries, and the younger generations visit art galleries like Zé dos Bois, Rua da Barroca 59, bookshops like Ler Devagar (litt. read slowly, nowadays this wonderful shop is situated in LX factory), arty gift shops like Hold Me, Rua do Norte 33, offering a collection of bags and luggage.

 Despite the police presence, illegal drugs are sold in the streets.
 Bairro Alto struggles with a problem of graffiti, destroying historical buildings .
 More……Bairro Alto by night